teja624/docker-atom-tutorial/README.md

 ### Create your own Docker images
 So far we have been downloading images that others have built, but we can also create our own.

 Docker does this by building a Dockerfile, which contains the instructions on how to run an image.
-That's it.
-The image is then available for you to use the 'docker run' command as above
+The image is then available for you to use the 'docker run' command as explained previously.

 The steps are really simple:
 - Create a file named 'Dockerfile' in some directory and fill that Dockerfile with Dockerfile commands.
-- From your terminal, cd into the directory where the file sits.
+- From your terminal, cd into the directory where the Dockerfile file sits.
-- Run the following command to build your Dockerfile: ```shell docker build -t ubuntu_dan --force-rm=true .```
+- Run the following command to build your Dockerfile: ```shell docker build -t <choose_name_for_image> --force-rm=true .```
 - Check that the images was create successfully: ```shell docker images```
 - Start an instance of your image: ```shell docker run -itd <other parameters> <your image name>```

 That's it.

-Have a look at existing Dockerfiles in Github to give you an idea of how they look like:
+Have a look at existing Dockerfile(s) in Github to give you an idea of how they look like:

 - MySQL: https://github.com/docker-library/mysql/blob/master/8.0/Dockerfile
 - Jenkins: https://github.com/jenkinsci/docker/blob/15dc59d7dbd47da5259a50a9ebfa8895d594444f/Dockerfile